 Unagi Sauce– Basically an upscale homemade version of teriyaki sauce.
 This stuff is seriously goooood!
 You only need 3 ingredients: soy sauce, Mirin, and sugar, but the combo is intoxicating.
 I suggest doubling the recipe and keeping this sauce on hand in the fridge for sushi salads and marinating salmon.

 The flavors of the islands really come together in this delicious dish- enjoy as an amazing lunch, or serve as an appetizer- called a pupu (pooh-pooh) in Hawaiian.
-I’d love to hear what you guys think!
-Please leave a review and share your favorite food pics with me on Instagram.
+If you try it, Please leave a review and share your favorite food pics with me on Instagram.

 Happy cooking, Estee